gitter-badger/BurzeDzisNet/docs/Index.md

 # Access to aplication programming interface

-To get your credentials create free account on burze.dzis.net and request for API key.
+To access remote services you must create free account on burze.dzis.net and request for API key.

-# Remote calls

-##### boolean BurzeDzisNet::verifyApiKey(string $apiKey)
-checks if a given API key is authorized

-##### Point BurzeDzisNet::locate(string $localityName)
-get the point representing DMS coordinates for the specified locality according to the list of village on the site

-##### Storm BurzeDzisNet::getStorm(Point $locality, [int $monitoringRadius])
-checks if a given point with a specified radius of monitoring registered lightnings

-##### WeatherAlert BurzeDzisNet::getWeatherAlert(Point $locality)
-checks if a given point, issued weather warnings. __Only the Polish area__.

 #Example of usage
 ```php